 Where to stay on the Isle of Rum

 Rum Bunkhouse is a self-catering accommodation on Rum which offers space for up to 20 people in dorms and has 2 fully-equipped kitchens.
 You can book individual beds, dorms or even the entire bunkhouse.
-The bunkhouse opened in October 2014.

 This photo shows a tent pitched by the waterfront at Kinloch Village Campsite on the Isle of Rum.

-There are two camping cabins near the campsite which offer space for up to 4 people each.
+There are two camping cabins on the campsite which offer space for up to 4 people each.
 The cabins have no kitchen facilities, so make sure to bring all your camping equipment minus the tent and sleeping pad.

+Bothies are free to use but operate on a first-come, first-served basis.
 Make sure to bring your own sleeping pad and bag, as well as equipment and fuel for cooking.
-Bothies are free to use but operate on a first-come, first-served basis.

 Finally, you could also pitch your tent in the wild.
 Wild camping is legal in Scotland as long as you observe the rules!

 Unless you’re camping I highly recommend sorting your accommodation a few months in advance, because there are so few options.
-You can find details on how to book accommodation on the Isle of Rum and all contact addresses here.

 Things to do on the Isle of Rum